 Coal oil was also thought to be effective as treatment against fungal infections of the skin.
 Individuals typically applied the liquid to the skin once or twice a day over an extended time period to cure ringworm or athlete’s foot fungus.
 Preparations containing the oil were also used as liniments to alleviate discomfort from muscle sprains or strains.

-Many people recall using coal oil for the treatment of colds, flu and pneumonia.
+Many people recall using kerosene for the treatment of colds, flu and pneumonia.
 To calm a cough, individuals rubbed the substance directly on the throat.
 The substance was mixed with melted lard and applied to the chest for respiratory ailments.
 The oil was sometimes mixed with turpentine and camphor.
 A cloth was then applied, which covered the mixture under clothing.
 A teaspoon of sugar having a few drops of coal oil mixed in was another common remedy for coughs.